 Doing thorough research and number crunching regarding the market size, customer base, industry growth figures helps.
 Study the numbers, future prospects of the space you intend to enter into.

-Essential For Startups to Succeed
+Tips For Startups to Succeed

 Since you plan to get into the business, we presume that you have your funding worked out.
 Is it going to be a business loan?
 Then you need to work out the interest rates and installments.